 b) Weeding.
 Weeds should be controlled and removed at all times.
 Chemical application may be necessary to obtain this, with additional turning and hoeing.
 Clear definitions should be made between the existing and proposed material.
-All unwanted plants should be removed from the proposed scheme.
+All unwanted plants should be removed if not part of the proposed scheme.